 Hier gibt es noch mehr Fotos, bitte Weiterlesen klicken

-European Coordinators of the World Women’s Conference
+of the World Women’s Conferences of grassroots women

 Halinka Augustin / Netherlands